melihagraz/autism/README.md

 # autism
-Comparison of runs of homozygosity regions for Probands and siblings
+Comparison of runs of homozygosity regions for Probands and siblings in R